ArtaRoohani/FloppaTheBird/README.md

 2. Tap the screen to start.
 3. Tap continuously to keep Nyan Cat airborne and avoid the pipes.
 4. Try to achieve the highest score!

-## Future Development (Optional - Add if you have plans)

-*   Adding power-ups, such as speed boosts or invincibility.
-*   Implementing different Nyan Cat skins.
-*   Creating online leaderboards.

 https://github.com/user-attachments/assets/d54354ad-5f22-40ea-92fa-d124f034cc58